shruu1729/The-Pre-Processor/README.md

 6. Handle all the exceptions in the input.

 ## Step-3: Handling NULL Values
--> The next step of data preprocessing is to handle missing data in the datasets.
+1. The next step of data preprocessing is to handle missing data in the datasets.
 If your dataset contains some missing data, then it may create a huge problem for        your machine learning model.
 Hence it is necessary to handle missing values present in the dataset.
--> The handling of missing values is also called Data Imputation.
--> The idea of this milestone is to remove all the NULL values from the dataset.
+2. The handling of missing values is also called Data Imputation.
+The idea is to remove all the NULL values from the dataset.

+## Step-4: Encoding Categorcial Data
+1. Categorical data is data which has some categories.
+Machine learning models completely works on mathematics and numbers, but if your dataset would have a categorical variable, then it may create trouble while building the model.
+So, it is necessary to encode these categorical variables into numbers.

+## Step-5: Feature Scaling
+1. Feature scaling is a method used to normalize the range of independent variables or columns of data.
+It is done to handle highly varying magnitudes among different    columns.
+2. If feature scaling is not done, then a machine learning algorithm tends to weigh greater values, higher and consider smaller values as the lower values, regardless    of the unit of the values.
+To avoid this, feature scaling is done.
+3. There are 2 main ways of doing feature scaling:

+a.
+Normalization
+b.
+Standardization